santu-365/PorscheClone/README.md

 <hr>

-This is a project I did in my first year of highschool it is a clone of the Porsche website that allows you to read about Porsche and check out cars
+This is a project I did in my first year of high school it is a clone of the Porsche website that allows you to read about Porsche and check out cars.